Before Street Lights: The Previous 5 Cop Roles Of Mammootty!

 August 15 marked the return of the police character named Perumal, portrayed by Mammootty himself in the movie August 1, which hit the theatres in the 1980s.
 August 15 marked the return of the much celebrated character and the sequel was directed by Shaji Kailas.
 The investigative thriller was high on expectations and Mammootty excelled in the role but the film failed to live up to the expectations.

-Daddy Cool, the debut directorial venture of Aashiq Abu featured Mammootty in the lead character named Antony Samson, a lazy police officer who likes to spend time with his child watching and playing cricket.
+Daddy Cool, the debut directorial venture of Aashiq Abu featured Mammootty in the lead character named Antony Simon, a lazy police officer who likes to spend time with his child watching and playing cricket.
 Mammootty stole the show with the portrayal of a character, which had some humour quotient associated with it.